jcorbin/vim-searchmatch/README.md

 match highlighting as possible.

 So the `SearchMatch3` command will first disable the `matchparen` plugin if it is loaded.
-Correspondingly the `SearchMatchReset` command will reload the `matchparen` plugin if `SearchMatch3` unloaded it.
+Correspondingly, the `SearchMatchToggle` command will reload/unload the `matchparen` plugin as appropriate when a `3match` highlight is defined.

 ## Installation